Security Policy

 To determine the appropriate levels of security measures applied to information systems, a process of risk assessment is carried out to identify the probability and impact of security failures.

-To manage information security within the organisation an information security oversight committee is established, chaired by Rocket.Chat´s Security Lead and consisting of senior members of our relevant teams.
-The objective of this committee is to ensure that there is clear direction and visible management support for security initiatives.
+To manage information security within the organization, an information security oversight is led by Rocket.Chat´s Security Lead in conjunction with senior members of our relevant teams.
+Regular meetings are held between Security Lead and CTO to ensure that there is clear direction and visible management support for security initiatives.
 This oversight group shall promote security through appropriate commitment and adequate resourcing.
+The responsibility for ensuring the protection of information systems and ensuring that specific security processes are carried out shall lie with the head of the department managing that information system.

 Specialist advice on information security is available throughout the organization.
 Any member of the organization can contact his manager or Rocket.Chat´s Security Lead directly.